Can I Use My Credit Card to Pay My Bankruptcy Fees?

 So, how does that affect you if you file a bankruptcy case?
 Just because the charges are presumed fraudulent does not mean that you will lose your discharge or that those debts will not be discharged.
-For that to happen, the creditor would have to file a lawsuit within the bankruptcy case -- called an adversary proceeding -- asking the court to declare the charges “not discharged.”
+For that to happen, the creditor would have to file a lawsuit within the bankruptcy case, called an adversary proceeding, asking the court to declare the charges “not discharged.”
 In that lawsuit, though, the creditor would not have to prove that those charges were fraudulent.
-Rather, you would have to prove that they were not fraudulent for were not for luxury goods or services.
+Rather, you would have to prove that they were not fraudulent, or that they were not for luxury goods or services.

 If you charged up a lot of debt right before filing bankruptcy, the trustee or one of your creditors could potentially ask the court to deny your general discharge and leave you owing all your debts because of your fraudulent behavior before the case was filed.